toveadamsson/login-website/README.md

   Thank you for visiting!
   My login website, options for the user to login or register.
-If login is successful, the user recieves a token and get redirected to a secret page.
+If login is successful, the user receives a token and get redirected to a secret page.

 ## Getting Started